 Distance Learning (Correspondence)

 Welcome to Electricians’ Training through Distance Learning.
 This type of training is not new.
 Many colleges and other educational institutions have been offering this learning option for many years.
 Novel Engineering (NE) has successfully instructed electricians and others involved in the electrical field through distance learning since the early 1990s.
 With technological progress, delivery of education through non-traditional means, including online learning, has become increasingly popular.
-The instructor is only an email away or available through a variety of other modern means.
+Instruction is delivered through a variety of methods.
+The instructor is only an email away or available by way of other modern means.

 The study texts used in our programs have been carefully chosen.
-In addition to being suited for this type of learning, the textbooks are intended to serve as a present and future reference tool for the student/electrician.
+They are heavily illustrated and well suited for this type of learning.
+We use mainly printed texts, but some e-books are used.
+Most of the texts are provided by NE, but some are the responsibility of the student.
 Some courses contain workbooks in addition to the main text and many contain supplemental online or other digital resources.
-Novel Engineering strives to keep all of its courses up to date.
+Many of our courses are NEC® based.
+Texts for these courses are based on the most current edition of the National Electrical Code.® We strive to keep all courses and texts up to date, presenting current information.

-Students are required to take a final proctored exam for each course studied.
-Review the section “About the Proctored Exam” for details.
+Proctored final exams are required.
+Students must take a proctored/supervised exam for each course studied.
+Review the document “About the Proctored Exam” for details.

-Please feel free to download or review any information from our website, www.novelengineering.com.
+Resources are available at our website, www.novelengineering.com.
 We are continually adding documents to “Resources” on our site.
-School policies, course descriptions, programs of study, and other information and material can be found on the site.
+School policies, course descriptions, programs of study, assignment sheets, proctor selection forms, and other information and material can be found on the site.

 About the Proctored Exam